Abhi-1700/Loan-Default-Risk-Analysis/README.md

 term → Loan term in months (36 or 60).

 purpose → Purpose of the loan (credit card, debt consolidation, etc.).

+**Project Objectives**

+The following tasks were performed step by step:

+Import and explore the dataset.

+Find number of rows and columns.

+Convert int_rate column from string to float using a lambda function.

+Check data types of all columns.

+Clean dataset by removing columns with all NaN values.

+Analyze loan_status column and filter only “Fully Paid” and “Charged Off” loans.

+Extract numerical values from emp_length column (e.g., < 1 year → 1).

+Clean term column (e.g., 36 months → 36).

+Create a new feature risky_loan_applicant:

+      0 → If loan_amnt <= funded_amnt

+      1 → If loan_amnt > funded_amnt

+Visualize loan_status against categorical variables: grade, term, verification_status.

+Convert emp_length into categories:

+    fresher → emp_len ≤ 1

+    junior → 1 < emp_len < 3

+    senior → 3 ≤ emp_len < 7

+    expert → emp_len ≥ 7

+Find the sum of loan_amnt for each grade and visualize using a pie chart.

+**📊 Visualizations**

+Bar Plots: Loan Status vs Grade, Term, Verification Status.

+Pie Plot: Loan amount distribution by Grade.

+These help in identifying patterns in loan repayment and risk profiles across borrower categories.

 total_acc → Total credit lines of the borrower.